 Enforcement of Custody and Financial Orders

-Orders related to a divorce or custody arrangement must be followed.
+Orders related to a divorce or child custody arrangement must be followed.
 Unfortunately, all too often, people do not always abide by the terms of court orders and custody agreements.
-Connecticut law provides remedies to enforce judgments, orders and agreements, such as withholding income, placing liens on property, driver's license suspension, and even jail.
+Connecticut law provides remedies to enforce judgments, orders, and agreements, such as withholding income, placing liens on property, driver's license suspension, and even jail.

-Contact an Experienced New Canaan Family Lawyer
+Contact an Experienced New Canaan Family Lawyer for Immediate Help

-If you need to pursue the modification or enforcement of a court order after divorce, please contact the Family Law Firm of Healy & Eliot can help.
+If you need to pursue the modification or enforcement of a court order after divorce, please contact The Family Law Firm Healy Eliot + McCann for help.
 We will take the time to understand your unique circumstances and determine the best way to present your case so you can achieve the result you want.